 Is A Placenta a Drug?
 Our thoughts on Health Canada's Recent Guidelines

-In response to Health Canada’s recent recommendations and attempted regulation of this service, I thought that I would write my thoughts to help our clients make an informed decisions if this service is right for them.
+In response to Health Canada’s recent recommendations and attempted regulation of this service, I thought that I would write my thoughts to help our clients make an informed decision as to if this service is right for them.

-My question is how did the infant catch the secondary infection from the pills that the mother was reportedly taking?
-It could not have been transferred to her breastmilk as it tested negative, as well the acid in the stomach would have killed any and all bacteria.
+My question is, How did the infant catch the secondary infection from the pills that the mother was reportedly taking?
+It could not have been transferred to her breastmilk as it tested negative, not to mention the acid in the stomach would have killed any and all bacteria.

 So this moves me onto the regulation of placenta encapsulation.
-Those that know me know that I do have a wee bit of a conspirator complex.
+Those that know me, (Lindsay) know that I have a wee bit of a conspirator complex.
 If placenta encapsulation does have all the benefits that people claim they do, how can governments and drug companies get their hands on it?
-Short answer, they can’t. unless they shut us all down.
+Short answer, they can’t.
+Unless they shut us all down.
 And this is exactly what I think they are trying to do.